Animatron/player/doc/API.md

     var b = Builder._$; // $_ points to the function that calls
                         // "new Builder(arguments)"

 Among with `b` (or your variant), you may need some alias to access player constants (in fact, they are only used for easings, so it is really optional, if you don't use any of these).
-The single object that contains player contants is `anm.C`, so you may append some `C` variable to your code, if you want to access it faster:
+The single object that contains player constants is `anm.C`, so you may append some `C` variable to your code, if you want to access it faster:

     var C = anm.C;